French Teaching Interns

-The Embassy program has placed French TAs in the following locations for the 2015-2016 school year: The District of Columbia, Florida, Georgia, Illinois, Louisiana, Maine, Maryland, Minnesota, Missouri, Oklahoma, Oregon, Texas, Pennsylvania, Utah, Tennessee, Texas, and Utah.
+The French Embassy program placed French TAs in the following locations for the 2015-2016 school year: The District of Columbia, Florida, Georgia, Illinois, Louisiana, Maine, Maryland, Minnesota, Missouri, Oklahoma, Oregon, Texas, Pennsylvania, Utah, Tennessee, Texas, and Utah.

 View the French TA program flyer.